-Renewal funding for MEP Centers is contingent, in part, upon successful annual evaluations and biennial merit reviews in accordance with 15 U.S.C.
-278k(c)(5) and 15 C.F.R.
-Section 290.8 (collectively, a Program Review).
+Renewal funding for MEP Centers is contingent, in part, upon successful annual reviews, and panel and Secretarial evaluations in accordance with 15 U.S.C.
+278k(g) and 15 C.F.R.
+Section 290.8.
 NIST MEP also measures a Center's performance relative to client project follow-up conducted by NIST MEP pursuant to Section 17 of these General Terms and Conditions.